 Using warm compresses with a heated eye mask can ease malfunctioning meibomian glands located in and around your eyelids to soothe dry, itchy eyes.
 A new treatment using radiofrequency heats the glands and loosens the oils to help protect the surface of the eye and keep the tears from evaporating.
 As a bonus, it also treats wrinkles and crow’s feet around the eyes!

 You may benefit from the use of preservative-free artificial tears.
 Many brands are available over the counter at your local pharmacy.
 You might need to try several brands to find the best formula for you or certain prescription eye drops to treat the inflammation that can be associated with dry eye.

 Certain nutritional deficiencies can also be associated with dry eye symptoms.
 Using supplements containing specific omega 3 fatty acids are also very beneficial.

 Remember, not all artificial tears are suitable for use with contact lenses.
 Dr. Parnell can recommend brands that are safe to use with contacts.

 In severe cases, Dr. Parnell may suggest punctal plugs.
 Punctal plugs block your tear ducts to prevent your tears from draining too quickly.

-Call Perceptions Eye Health and Wellness or make an appointment online today for expert treatment of dry eye syndrome.
+Call Perceptions Eye Health & Wellness or make an appointment online today for expert treatment of dry eye syndrome.